AmingAndrei/violence.website/content/species/chimeras/fael_fire.md

 Anomalous Interactions

 One of Fael Fire’s most significant anomalous effects is its temporary ability to disrupt the Imago.
-When deployed, Fael Fire can create short-lived breaches or “burned gaps” in the Imago, temporarily negating its influence in localized regions.
+When deployed, Fael Fire can create short-lived breaches or “burned gaps” in the Imago, temporarily negating its influence in localised regions.
 These disruptions are self-repairing, with the Imago field reasserting itself over time.